 Preparing a charcuterie board is really easy!
-Once you decide on the base for the board, look inside your fridge for left overs (meats, cheeses, fruits).
+Once you decide on the base for the board, look inside your fridge for leftovers (meats, cheeses, jams, dips, fruits).
 It’s also a great time to go through the pantry and use up any leftover crackers, nuts, and dried fruit.

 Next decide on what meats you are going to use.
-I bought prosciutto and salami for ours.
-You can use any type of dried and cured meat you prefer or have on hand.
+You may be asking yourself what meats are good for charcuterie?
+Really any type of preserved meats like prosciutto and jam on.
+Salami and ham are also good choices.
+Bottom line is you can use any type of dried and cured meat you prefer or have on hand.

 Fruits can be anything from strawberries to olives.
 For ours we used strawberries, blueberries, grapes, and olives.
 It’s totally your choice.
 We also used dried apricots.
 That bought a totally different taste and texture to the fruits on our board.
 You can also use any jams/jellies that your family loves.

 If you are using any type of jams or dips, decide what small bowls and cups you are using and fill those up and set them on the board.

 Nuts can be anything you prefer.
 We used almonds; however, you could use cashews, walnuts, or pecans.